davidkingsman/split-flap/README.md

 #### Set Zero Position Offset
 The zero position (or blank flaps position in this case) is attained by driving the stepper to the hall sensor and step a few steps forward.
 This offset is individual to every unit and needs to be saved to the arduino nano's EEPROM.

 A simple sketch has been written to set the offset.
 Upload the `EEPROM_Write_Offset.ino` sketch and open the serial monitor with 115200 baudrate.
 It will tell you the current offset and you can enter a new offset.
 It should be around 100 but yours may vary.
-You may need to upload the `unit.ino` sketch and see if the offset is correct.
+You may need to upload the `Unit.ino` sketch with the `TEST_ENABLE` flag uncommented and see if the offset is correct.
 Repeat until the blank flap is showing every time the unit homes.

 #### Set Unit Address
 Every units address is set by a DIP switch.
 They need to be set ascending from zero in binary.